johe123qwe/github-trending/README.md

 ## Javascript

+* 【2024-08-19】[TiddlyWiki / TiddlyWiki5](https://github.com/TiddlyWiki/TiddlyWiki5) - A self-contained JavaScript wiki for the browser, Node.js, AWS Lambda etc.
+* 【2024-08-19】[Itxxwasi / WASI-MD-V2](https://github.com/Itxxwasi/WASI-MD-V2) - WASI-MD-V2 is a Cool Multi-Device WhatsApp bot developed by WASI TECH.
+This bot is just developed for using whatsapp in funny ways.
 * 【2024-08-16】[marcelscruz / public-apis](https://github.com/marcelscruz/public-apis) - A collaborative list of public APIs for developers
 * 【2024-08-09】[cables-gl / cables](https://github.com/cables-gl/cables) - cables is a tool for creating beautiful interactive content
 * 【2024-08-06】[hackthedev / dcts-shipping](https://github.com/hackthedev/dcts-shipping) - A Chat Platform like Discord but self-hostable like TeamSpeak